captn3m0/elibsrv/readme.txt

  - libepub (used by the indexing process to extract metadata from EPUB files)
  - libpoppler-cpp (for PDF metadata extraction)
  - an access to a PostgreSQL database
+ - the 'kindlegen' binary from Kindle, if mobi conversion is required
  - a web server with PHP5 and:
    - the PHP GD extension
    - the PHP postgresql extension